-This case study, written in May 2018, describes years three and four of an organizational department’s Agile journey.
+This case study, written in May 2018, describes years three and four of a software department’s Agile journey.
 Written from the perspective of one of its leaders, it describes the kind of support Gil provided and the results the department achieved.

 Context and Challenges